Scholastic Standing Policy Online Resource Guide

 Academic Forgiveness Policy:

 Students who have under a 2.00 cumulative grade point average and who have been not enrolled at any Rutgers University campus for at least ten successive semesters may be eligible for academic forgiveness from one entire term of coursework or 12 total credits of coursework.
 Courses that are granted forgiveness will still have the original grade appear on the student’s transcript; however, the grades for these courses will not factor into the student’s cumulative grade point average.
 An e-credit prefix will be placed on the transcript which notes that academic forgiveness has been granted for the course.
-Students can obtain the necessary forms to apply for Academic Forgiveness at the Academic Advising Office.
-All forms are to be submitted to the Academic Advising Office.
+Students can obtain instructions and the necessary form to complete at the following website: https://fas.camden.rutgers.edu/ccas-scholastic-standing-committee/.